metaplex-foundation/developer-hub/src/pages/candy-machine/guards/program-gate.md

 ## Guard Settings

-The Address Gate guard contains the following settings:
+The Program Gate guard contains the following settings:

 - **Additional**: List of additional programs addresses (up to 5 addresses) that are allowed to include instructions on the mint transaction.